 Total dissolved solids (TDS) are substances that accumulate in the pool water over time.
 Eventually, they cause water chemistry to become very unstable.
-This means more and more chemicals are required in order to maintain your pool water within the correct parameters.
+This means more and more chemicals are required to maintain your pool water within the correct parameters.
 However, it is not always necessary to drain the pool entirely to deal with this problem.

 What Time of Year is Best to Drain a Pool?

 Depending on the type of material your pool is made of, exposure to the elements may damage it.
 Because of this, the best time to drain your pool is when the weather is mild.
 If the temperature is over 85 degrees at any point in the process, it is best to postpone.
 The same is true of temperatures near or below freezing.